-Attainment at Thames View Infants is within the top 20% of all schools Nationally and for some years now, we have been ranked as the highest achieving Infant School within Barking and Dagenham, also out-performing many schools across London.
+We have been incredibly successful at this: Attainment at Thames View Infants is within the top 20% of all schools nationally and for some years now, we have been ranked as the highest achieving Infant School within Barking and Dagenham, also out-performing the majority of Schools across London.
+The DfE have also formally designated us as a National Leader in Education and Specialist Support School.

-We were judged by Ofsted as "Outstanding" in 2009 and we believe that we continue to maintain this standard.
+We were judged by Ofsted as "Outstanding" twice (in 2009 and again, in 2014).
+We believe that we continue to maintain this standard.

-My staff and I are dedicated to doing the best for you and your family.
+My staff and I are dedicated to getting it right for you and your family.
 Please be reassured that we will try our very hardest to give your child the best learning experience possible and offer you exemplary customer service and family support.

-Here is a summary of important and useful information for you.
+Enclosed is a summary of important and useful information for you.